-Debts in an Estate: The creditors of the Deceased have the right to file a claim on the estate in order to recover funds owed to them.
-This usually happens during the probate process.
-It varies by state, but if a creditor makes a claim within the state’s legal time constraints, the claim must be paid if funds are available when probate proceedings come to an end.
+Debts of an Estate in Probate: The creditors of the Deceased have the right to file a claim in the estate proceeding in order to recover funds owed to them.
+The timing of when a creditor needs to present their claim varies by state, but if a creditor makes a claim within the state’s legal time constraints, the claim must be paid if there are sufficient assets to pay creditors of their class when probate proceedings come to an end.
 Please note: The personal representative does have the right to dispute the claim of the creditor.

-No Estate: When an estate does not exist, but assets do, the creditors can work with the surviving family to understand what assets are available to repay the Deceased’s debt obligations.
+Debts of an Estate not in Probate: When there is not a formal probated estate but assets exist, the creditors can work with the surviving family to understand what assets are available to repay the Deceased’s debt obligations.
 The creditor or their representatives should always approach the family in a respectful and empathic way to develop a plan for repayment.